Durham bus station

 The current bus station was built in 1970, and needs updating.
 As a major transport hub for the region and the county, a proposal was developed to provide new first class facilities and help improve access to public transport.

-Consultation on Durham Bus Station was run in 2015 and 2020.
+A consultation was run in 2015 and 2020.
 We asked for your views on the new designs we had developed to make sure they were fit for purpose and suitable for all users.
 The new building design has been created from this feedback, considering issues around security, safety and accessibility raised about the current building.
 The existing building is also seen as not very visually appealing.

 Since then we have been working on the plans and securing funding for the project.
 The project will cost £10.4 million, with £3.6m being provided through the Transforming Cities Fund.